thomasisberg/macos-web-development/README.md

 - Browse `http://{any}.test` to visit `~/{user}/WebServer/sites/{any}/public` (customizable path).
 - Switch between PHP versions 5.6 to 7.4 using command `sphp 7.2` (use desired version).
 - Distributes Apache vhosts configuraton and PHP ini from example files in repository.
 Simply adjust them before installation.
-After installation the Apache vhosts configuration is found in location used by Homebrew (`/usr/local/etc/httpd/extra/`).
-The PHP ini file is installed as a symlink in each PHP version, pointing to `/usr/local/php/php.ini`.
-One file for all PHP versions. 🥳
 - Only install desired software (Apache, MySQL, PHP etc) by opting out.
 - Defaults to dry run – see what the script will do before actually doing it.
 - Uninstall.
 Don't know when you would use this, but hey, it's a free world. 😀

+### Apache vhosts configuration

+After installation the Apache vhosts configuration is found at `/usr/local/etc/httpd/extra/`.
+Change it and restart Apache using `sudo apachectl -k restart`.

+### PHP ini

+The PHP ini file is installed as a symlink in each PHP version, pointing to `/usr/local/php/php.ini`.
+One file for all PHP versions. 🥳

 ## Usage